weijianze/CUL/README.md

 ## Why we developed unsupervised iris recognition?
-The core of its answer is the Application scenarios of unsupervised iris recognition.
+The core of its answer is the **Application Scenarios** of unsupervised iris recognition.

 When deploying an iris recognition system in a new environment, it is easy to occur severe performance degradation.
 The performance degradation is generally caused by the gap in acquisition conditions between the deployment scene and the training scene, a.k.a, cross-database setting.